 Although young children with autism sometimes seem to prefer to be by themselves, one of the most important issues, especially for older children and adults, is the development of friendships with peers.
 It can take a great deal of time and effort for people with ASD to develop the social skills needed to interact successfully with others, so it is important to start developing social ability early.
-In addition, bullying in middle and high school, not to mention at the workplace for some adults, can be a major problem for people with autism, and the development of friendships is one of the best ways to prevent this.
+Furthermore, bullying in middle and high school, not to mention at the workplace for some adults, can be a major problem for people with autism, and the development of friendships is one of the best ways to prevent it.

-Making friends has less to do with whether people like you than it does with whether you have interests or experiences that are similar to theirs, and whether you are also willing to share in the interests they have that are different from your own.
-It is easy to lose potential friends if you share more than what the other person wants to receive, or don’t give the other person equal time to share their interests with you.
+Making friends has less to do with whether people like you than it does with whether you have interests or experiences that are similar to theirs, and whether you are also willing to share in their interests that are different from yours.
+It’s easy to lose potential friends if you share more than they want to hear, or if you don’t give them equal time to share their interests with you.

 Many people with autism have particularly strong interests in certain areas.
 Unfortunately, it might be that very few other people share those interests.
 Clubs where people with your special interest are likely to gather are excellent places to find friends.
 You could find people who share your special interests at museum workshops on your favorite topic, while volunteering to take care of your favorite animal at the zoo or animal rescue, in classes in your field or subject of interest, or at local events centered on your special interest.
 For example, some universities open up their star observatories for special community nights.
 The type of people who attend such an event likely will be as interested in stars as you are.
 The Internet might also be a place where you can find people who share your special interests.
 They might not live near you, but you can still exchange ideas and discuss your favorite topics virtually.
 One popular forum for people on the spectrum is Wrong Planet, and many others are out there.